ni/semi-test-library-dotnet/Docs/docs/advanced/LowLevelDriverCalls.md

 # Making Low-level Driver Calls (Advanced)

 During test program development, you may find that there is a low-level driver function or capability that is not directly exposed as a high level extension method by the Semiconductor Test Library.
-In such cases, it may be necessary to directly invoke low-level driver calls to implement the desired test code.
+In such cases, it may be necessary to directly invoke low-level driver API calls to implement the desired test code.
 The [Parallelization Methods](ParallelExecution.md) provided by the Semiconductor Test Library enables direct access to the low-level driver sessions for the user to act in-line with other high-level test methods in their code.

 ## Making Low-level Driver Calls